cjjeakle/rebalance-calc/README.md

     * `nodejs`
         * Any relatively new release should work (the current LTS release is a solid choice)
         * Install from [here](https://nodejs.org/en/download/) or [via a package manager](https://nodejs.org/en/download/package-manager/).
-    * `python3`
-        * This is necessary to work around [a bug](https://github.com/parcel-bundler/parcel/issues/1778), and should be fixed [when parcel 2 comes out](https://github.com/parcel-bundler/parcel/pull/3996)
-        * `python3` is available from most package managers and the Windows 10 app store
 * Steps:
     1. `git clone` this repo or download the source as a zip from GitHub
     1. Open a terminal or powershell session in the root folder of your copy of this repo